maestroi/nimiq-doom/README.md

 3. **Execution Phase:**
    - If the file is a ZIP, extracts it using JSZip
-   - Writes files to JS-DOS virtual filesystem
+   - **DOS Games**: Writes files to JS-DOS virtual filesystem, mounts IMG files if detected, executes the game executable
-   - Mounts IMG files if detected
+   - **Game Boy Games**: Loads ROM files into Game Boy emulator (coming soon)
-   - Executes the game executable
+   - **Other Platforms**: Platform-specific emulator integration

 ## License